|

 sister-in-law, Sarah, and a cousin, Jeremiah, filed for losses on May 10, 1792, for

-property in destroyed by the British in the Alarms at East Haven and Fair Haven [part of New Haven].
+property destroyed by the British in the Alarms at East Haven and Fair Haven [part of New Haven].

 |